-Only a short distance from the art center we can journey to indigenous villages within the district of San Roque De Cumbaza: Chunchiwi, Chiricyacu , Aucaloma and Avinasion.
+Only a short distance from the art center we can journey to indigenous Kechwa villages within the district of San Roque De Cumbaza: Chunchiwi, Chiricyacu , Aucaloma and Aviacion.
 We are passionate about providing sustainable tourism in these villages.
 We have held various festivals and invite guests to learn: chumbe weaving, ceramics, basket and mat weaving etc The province of Lamas is one of the most important provinces in the region San Martin, for its great cultural wealth, inhabited by over 3000 Indigenous Quechua speakers.
-Chazuta is based a 2 and a half hour drive from the center.
-Chazuta is considered “Cultural patrimony of the San Martin Region” because of it’s a great contribution to archaeology and popular art, many reasons to be proud.
+Chazuta is based a two-and-a-half-hour drive from the center.
+Chazuta is considered “Cultural patrimony of the San Martin Region” because of its great contribution to archaeology and popular art, many reasons to be proud.

 We are regularly visited on the Sachaqa grounds by a variety of rare birds such as Toucans, Owls, Hummingbirds, and Potoos.
 A small family of Pichico monkeys visits most days, along with colorful Lizards and Butterflies - including the Blue Morpho, which is often seen floating around the Sachaqa grounds.
 With spectacular views of mountains and forests, you will be guaranteed a colorful palette of inspiration.

 Ceramics - Learn directly from artisans of the Chazutino and Lamista cultures.

 Painting - Found pigments and ecological paper.
 Hikes to nature spots and indigenous communities, where we will collect natural pigments.